Kalgoorlie railway station: Establishment

 Construction of the railway station and yard was begun in the late 1890s, as part of the extension of the Eastern Goldfields Railway from Coolgardie in January 1897.
-The station was formally opened by the Governor of Western Australia, Lieutenant-Colonel Sir Gerard Smith KCMG, at a ceremony held on the station platform on 8 September 1896.
+The station was formally opened by the Governor of Western Australia, Lieutenant-Colonel Sir Gerard Smith, at a ceremony held on the station platform on 8 September 1896.

 In the early stages of the development of railways in the Eastern Goldfields, it was the junction for the following railways: